outofcoffee/imposter/README.md

 Response files can be named anything you like and are resolved relative to the configuration directory.

+For example:

+    {
+      "plugin": "com.gatehill.imposter.plugin.rest.RestPluginImpl",
+      "basePath": "/scripted",
+      "response": {
+        "staticFile": "example-data.json"
+      }
+    }

+Here's the corresponding static response file (`example-data.json`):

+     {
+       "hello": "world"
+     }

+You must specify the plugin to use in the configuration file.
+See the examples in this document for possible values.

 ## Advanced (scripting)

 You can control Imposter's responses using [Groovy](http://groovy-lang.org/) scripts.